 To create a universal embedding that is useful for a wide range of tasks, we do additional experiments to identify heads that can effectively represent complex input patterns.
 Specifically, we create a synthetic key-value retrieval task, which involves embedding multiple sentences of the format \textit{``The value corresponding to the id \{key\} is \{value\}.''} within the WikiText \citep{merity2016pointer} corpus, where keys and values are random 10-character ASCII strings.

 We selected the top-performing embeddings for each synthetic dataset after evaluating 500 samples each.
-It is worth noting that although head selection is based on relatively short synthetic data (8k tokens), the benefits extrapolate to longer contexts involving millions of tokens.
+We highlight that although head selection is based on relatively short synthetic data (8k tokens), the benefits extrapolate to longer contexts involving millions of tokens.

 \textbf{Combining multiple heads.} After identifying the top-performing heads, we combine their embeddings to create a single, token-level embedding.
 In our preliminary experiments, we observed that using an average of retrieval scores obtained from different heads often improves final retrieval performance.
 Accordingly, we concatenate the gathered embeddings after normalizing them: